HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-sin\_                                    Yes      Yes      Yes     No    torch sinc                                     Yes      Yes      Yes     No    torch sinc\_                                   Yes      Yes      Yes     No    torch sinh                                     Yes      Yes      Yes     No    torch sinh\_                                   Yes      Yes      Yes     No    torch softmax                                  Yes      Yes      Yes     No    torch sort                                     Yes      Yes      Yes     No    torch split_with_sizes                         Yes      Yes      No      Yes   torch
+sin\_                                    Yes      Yes      Yes     No    torch sinc                                     Yes      Yes      Yes     No    torch sinc\_                                   Yes      Yes      Yes     No    torch sinh                                     Yes      No       Yes     No    torch sinh\_                                   Yes      No       Yes     No    torch softmax                                  Yes      Yes      Yes     No    torch sort                                     Yes      Yes      Yes     No    torch split_with_sizes                         Yes      Yes      No      Yes   torch